pulibrary/bibdata/README.md

 To run all the tests use the rake task, which sets some environment variables for you:
 `$ rake spec`

+## Deploy
+Deployment is through capistrano.
+To deploy a branch other than "master", prepend an environment variable to your deploy command, e.g.:
+`BRANCH=my_feature bundle exec cap staging deploy`

 ## License

 See `LICENSE`.